leshow/blog/content/post/haskell_vs_rust_serialization.md

 Enough exposition, let's get to the comparisons shall we?

-# Field Names
+## Field Names

-## Haskell
+### Haskell

-I'm not sure if aeson was one of the first libraries to really popularise the whole auto-derived instances thing (I mean for programming in general, not just Haskell), but it certainly _feels_ like it.
+I'm not sure if aeson was one of the first libraries to really popularize the whole auto-derived instances thing (I mean for programming in general, not just Haskell), but it certainly _feels_ like it.
 IMO, serde takes a lot of cues from aeson and improves on them.

-In aeson, you can derive an instance with the help of a few language extentions (taken from `i3ipc`):
+In aeson, you can derive an instance with the help of a few language extensions (taken from `i3ipc`):

 ```haskell
 {-# LANGUAGE DeriveGeneric, BangPatterns #-}